Vibrations

 The amplitude of vibrations is directly increased or

-diminished by increasing or diminishing the size or number of
+diminished by increasing or diminishing the size or number

-creative aggregates...
+of creative aggregates...

 Thus the human race is immersed in forces whose intensity is

-vast in proportion to the number of EGOS adding each its quota
+vast in proportion to the number of EGOS adding each its

-undiminished intensity even to uncalculated distances.
-This
+forces with undiminished intensity even to uncalculated

-phenomenon may be termed transympathetic.
+distances.
+This phenomenon may be termed transympathetic.

 They who feel that force called love, which on higher planes